VIRAL PATHOGEN SAMPLING INSTRUCTIONS

-2. Take the document included in the Genie Lab kit and write down the name of the variety you are testing next to the barcode (do this for each variety you are testing).
+2. While the scissors are sterilizing, take the document included in the Genie Lab kit and write down the name of the strain/cultivar you are testing next to the barcode.
+Do this twice, one for your records and one to mail back with the kit (do this for each strain/cultivar you are testing).

-3. Put on a fresh pair of disposable gloves (for each variety) and remove a mature leaf from the lower branches of the plant and place on clean paper towel.
+3. Put on a fresh pair of disposable gloves (for each strain/cultivar) and remove a mature/symptomatic leaf from the plant and place on clean paper towel.

-4. Using the sterilized scissors, cut a sample approximately the size of a nickel or quarter from the leaf blade just above the petiole (Figure 1; Figure 2A).
+4. Using the sterilized scissors, cut a sample from the petiole approximately two centimeters long(about 100 mg) (Figure 1; Figure 2A).

-5. Chop the plant sample into as small of fragments as possible (Figure 2B).
+5. Then chop the plant sample into as small of fragments as possible (Figure 2B).

-6. Open the barcoded Sample Tube from the Genie Lab kit, and add the chopped sample and close the tube tightly..
+6. Open the barcoded Sample Tube from the Genie Lab kit and add the chopped sample and close the tube tightly, thereby inactivating the sample.

-7. Submerge the chopped sample in the solution by inverting the tube 5-10 times to ensure all plant material is coated, thereby inactivating and preserving the sample (Figure 2C).
+7. Submerge the chopped sample in the solution by inverting the tube 5-10 times to ensure all plant material is coated (Figure 2C).

 8. Immediately place the sample into a cooler with ice or directly into a refrigerator.